zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_MINI_DEPLOYMENT.md

     - Scenario II:  AMF, SMF, UPF (SPGWU), MYSQL

 ## 2. Pre-requisites ##

-v
-The container images are built using `docker build` command on Ubuntu 18.04 host machine.
+The container images are built using the command `docker build` on a Ubuntu 18.04 host machine.
 The base image for all the containers is Ubuntu 18.04.

-The requried softwares and their respected versions are listed below.
+The required software and their respective versions are listed below.
 To replicate the testbed use these versions.

 | Software                   | Version                         |